hakoCreators/Combalidator/README.md

 ## Disclaimer

-If you are ask for the credentials when cloning the repository:
+If you are ask for the credentials when cloning or pushing on the repository:
 1. Put your github username
 2. Put you github [token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)